-During our last two newsletters, we’ve covered how to use data to complete your SWOT analysis and provided guidelines on how you can lead 2017 with your mission statement.
+During our last two newsletters, we’ve covered how to use data to complete your SWOT analysis and provided guidelines on how you can lead this year with your mission statement.
 Now that you’ve looked at your environment and defined your core purpose, it’s time to begin developing your organization’s corporate strategy.

 But, before you can dive into deciding what your strategies will be, you need decide how your strategic plan will impact your organization’s degree of shift.
 All plans have different outcomes, but you’ll need to decide how much your strategic plan will shift your organization.